tobias-loew/hop/README.md

 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

 # What is hop
-hop is a small library the enables you to create *proper* homogeneous variadic function parameters
+hop is a small library that allows to create *proper* homogeneous variadic function parameters

 # What does *proper* mean
 *proper* means, that the functions you equip with hop's homogeneous variadic parameters are subject to C++ overload resolution.